April 23, 2020

 Few writers have had as much impact on literature and drama as Anton Chekhov.
 And yet his legacy is largely ignored or overlooked.

-12: Chekhov Bilingual
+12: Chekhov BILINGUAL

 • October 01, 2010

-12: Chekhov Bilingual
+12: Chekhov BILINGUAL

-This special 168-page issue is bilingual and includes some of Chekhov's most beloved stories, including "the little trilogy"; an extract from "The Seagull"; Chekhov's own favorite story; plus the earliest version of Bunin's memoir about Chekhov, full of wonderful first person reportage on the writer's habits and manner.
+THIS ISSUE IS SOLD OUT!
+But we have re-worked it into book form, which can be found HERE Some of Chekhov's most beloved stories, including "the little trilogy"; an extract from "The Seagull"; Chekhov's own favorite story; plus the earliest version of Bunin's memoir about Chekhov, full of wonderful first person reportage on the writer's habits and manner.

 When Chekhov Met Tolstoy